Byron1z/azure-network-protocols-B1z/README.md

   <img src="https://i.imgur.com/GRXNNu6.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
   <img src="https://i.imgur.com/saR3keR.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>

-  You can inspect each packet and see the actual data that is being sent in each ping.
+  You can inspect each packet and view the actual data being sent in each ping.

   <img src="https://i.imgur.com/nFirUUB.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  The whole data we inspected was the ICMP Echo Request, meaning it was from Windows VM, and the next packet is the Echo Reply from the Linux VM.
+  The entire data we inspected consisted of the ICMP Echo Request, which originated from the Windows VM, and the subsequent Echo Reply from the Linux VM.
 </p>
 <br />